Can Benzene Be Found In Paint?

 Long-term health effects

 Long-term exposure to benzene primarily damages the bone marrow.
-Bone marrow is the soft, inner parts of bones where new blood cells are made.
+Bone marrow is the soft, inner part of bones where new blood cells are made.

 This bone marrow damage can result in: